w103dcr/Programing2Project/README.md

 MazeMainConsole ---> Starts the console portion of the program that allows for manual transveral of the maze based on user input
 MazeSolver -----> code that allows for manual transveral of the maze with wall detection and start/win mechanics.
 MazeSolverGUI ----> created as a reference for the automatic solve funtion of the gui portion of the program (code merged into Mazecontroller btnSolve() function.
+MazeXML ----> Handles the layout of the GUI, button, and text area placement

 Riley is going to be creating the class MazeMain.
 Created a stub for the class and added a constructor and scanner.